OpenDDS/OpenDDS/docs/devguide/opendds_idl.rst

     opendds_idl [options...]
 Foo.idl

-The remaining sections of this chapter describe all of the command-line options and the ways that ``opendds_idl`` can be used to generate alternate mappings.
+Subsequent sections describe all of the command-line options and the ways that ``opendds_idl`` can be used to generate alternate mappings.

 .. _opendds_idl--opendds-idl-command-line-options: